BradHutchings/Mmojo-Server-v2/instructions/dogpile/500-Build-Dogpile.md

 - [502.
 Prepare to Test](502-Prepare-to-Test.md) - Set some environment variables to customize test runs.
 - [503.
 Build Debug](503-Build-Debug.md) - Build an unoptimized `dogpile` for the CPU of the build environment platformm that can be used to test features and changes.
 - [510.
 Build APEs](510-Build-APEs.md) - Explains APEs and how to build them.
 - [511.
-Build APEs (Compatible)](511-Build-APEs-Compatible.md) - Build `dogpile-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
+Build APE (Compatible)](511-Build-APE-Compatible.md) - Build `dogpile-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
 This build is widely compatible with x86_64 and aarch64 (arm64) systems, but not very performant.
 - [512.
-Build APEs (Performant)](512-Build-APEs-Performant.md) - Build `dogpile-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
+Build APE (Performant)](512-Build-APE-Performant.md) - Build `dogpile-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
 This build is compatible with recent x86_64 and aarch64 (arm64) systems and more performant.

 **Get Started:** [501.
 Prepare to Build](501-Prepare-to-Build.md)